 Rangoli Thali or Colourful Indian Food Thali has colourful dishes complementing each other and make a balanced diet that pleases your senses and palate as well.

 I have not used any artificial colours to prepare the dishes.
 Everything has its natural colours.
-The dishes are adapted from from different Indian States.
+The dishes are adapted from the different Indian States.
 I have not used any artificial food to prepare the dishes.
-Though my initial plan and menu had lot more dishes that would make an elaborate thali, I had to cut short the number of dishes finally prepared due to lack of various factors.
+Though my initial plan and menu had a lot more dishes that would make an elaborate thali, I had to cut short the number of dishes finally prepared due to a lack of various factors.

 I wanted to make some starters but couldn't make it for the thali.

 Coming to the other dishes, for accompaniment, I made the bright Purple Beets Raita